sourcegraph/lsif-cpp/README.md

 ## Quickstart

-Build the `clang` docker container that contains the instrumented compiler and this tool:
+Build this tool and the `clang` docker container that contains the instrumented compiler:

 ```
 ./build && ./clang/build
 ```

-Compile a C/C++ project and generate intermediate CSV output:
+Compile a C/C++ project with the instrumented compiler to generate intermediate CSV output:

 ```
 env \